 Legally mandated gender quotas on corporate boards are one effective form of positive discrimination that has taken hold in Europe.
 These metrics serve as a regimented means of removing inequities in the corporate board room and promoting women’s economic interests.
 Before the first gender quota came into effect in 2003, the problem of female under-representation was strikingly apparent.
 While the proportion of women in the workforce was continually increasing in most jurisdictions, this growth did not translate into increased representation on corporate boards.

 In the years since Norway enacted its groundbreaking gender quota, many other countries have followed suit.
 Belgium, France, Iceland, Italy, the Netherlands and Spain have all passed laws establishing quotas for women on corporate boards.
-Also, in 2015, Germany passed legislation requiring major companies to allocate 30 per cent of seats on non-executive boards to women.
+Also, in 2015, Germany passed legislation requiring major companies to allocate 30 per cent of seats on non-executive boards to women, although this gender quota has not been as successful as its European counterparts.
+Specifically, non-complying companies in France and Norway, for example, face fines and other sanctions.
+Under the German law, however, a company that fails to fill the requisite number of board seats with women must only keep the seats empty until they are filled by female candidates.
 In addition, a voluntary effort known as the ‘30 per cent club’ has helped to substantially increase women’s representation on corporate boards.
 In Australia, the Council of Superannuation Investors and Australian Institute of Company Directors each launched initiatives to achieve 30 per cent female representation on Australian Security Exchange 200 boards by the end of 2017 and 2018, respectively.
 A number of other countries also have laws that require that gender be taken into account in appointing board members and that companies report on the gender balance of their boards.
 And in November 2013, the European parliament voted in favour of legislation proposed in 2012 that would set an objective, by 2020, of 40 per cent women among non-executive directors of companies listed on stock exchanges.
+Further in 2017, the European Commission announced its plans to advocate for a similar gender quota.
 Legally mandated gender quotas are also starting to appear outside Europe as well.
 In 2011, for example, Malaysia’s Ministry of Women, Family and Community Development succeeded in passing an amendment to the 2004 regulation requiring 30 per cent female directors on boards in the public sector.
 Similarly, Brazil has a 40 per cent target, by 2022, for female representation on the board of state-controlled enterprises; India’s Companies Act, 2013, requires prescribed classes of companies to have at least one female board member; Israel and the United Arab Emirates require all companies and government agencies to have at least one woman on the board; and in 2014 Japan’s Prime Minister Shinzo Abe announced the goal of increasing the percentage of women in executive positions at Japanese companies to 30 per cent by 2020, and on 1 April 2016 a new law in Japan that promotes women’s career activities took effect that requires private and public sector Japanese companies with over 300 employees to disclose gender diversity targets.

 iii Pay equity regulation